-- 9. Click OK to save input data and close Geometry-Span (More) window. - 10.
-When you complete data input for all spans click Next to save the data and open next input screen Support Geometry and Stiffness.

-5.2.2 Specify Effective Flange Width
+- Click OK to save input data and close Geometry-Span (More) window. - When the user completes data input for all spans click Next to save the data and open next input screen Support Geometry and Stiffness. - 5.2.2 Specify Effective Flange Width